 The GEM project

-This research project, led by Southampton Solent in collaboration with the University of Greenwich and the China Maritime Centre, aims to examine seafarers’ welfare.
+This research project, led by Solent in collaboration with the University of Greenwich and the China Maritime Centre, aims to examine seafarers’ welfare.
 It focuses on gender issues that arise from multi-cultural crews and isolation, and looks to develop appropriate tools that can help support women within the maritime industry.

 Find out more